ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-This loads a copy of all available data from FishBase into the R list, `fish.data`, which can be passed to the various functions of `rfishbase` to extraction, manipulation and visualization.
+This loads a copy of all available data from FishBase into the R list, `fish.data`, which can be passed to the various functions of `rfishbase` for extraction, manipulation and visualization.
 The online repository is frequently updated as new information is uploaded.
 To get the most recent copy of FishBase, update the cache instead.
 The update may take up to 24 hours.
 This copy is stored in the specified directory (note